Bariatric Seed Mug Cake Recipe: A Warm, Protein-Packed Treat for Post-Op Healing

 A bariatric mug cake is a soft, protein-rich dessert made in a mug using bariatric-friendly ingredients.
 It’s often low in sugar and carbs and includes elements that aid digestion and fullness — like chia, flax, or almond flour.

-This specific version is inspired by the popular bariatric seed ritual, but turns those same powerful seeds into a warm, fluffy, spoonable cake that’s safe for post-op consumption.
+This specific version is inspired by the popular Bariatric Seed Ritual Recipe, but turns those same powerful seeds into a warm, fluffy, spoonable cake that’s safe for post-op consumption.

 💪 Why You’ll Love This Mug Cake Recipe